 On the other hand, I should add that while I’ve seen many corals and clams out of the water on exposed reefs, there were some creatures that were absent.
 For example, I’ve seen almost no sponges living in spots where they could become exposed.
 There have been a few, but these must have some special adaptation that allows them to do so.
 Likewise, I don’t recall seeing many sea fans/gorgonians out of water.
 I don’t know why these wouldn’t be able to tolerate exposure when so many of their cousins can, but it seems that they can’t as best as I can tell.
 I have seen a few become partially exposed during really low tides in the Bahamas, but only a few, and that’s it.
 I would have assumed this to be the case anyway, as hobby experience has given me the impression that they should never be exposed to air at all if possible, or for only a few minutes at most if absolutely necessary.
 There are care guidelines all over the Internet and in books that say the same, too.

 You should also keep in mind that in addition to occasional exposure to air, emersed corals are simultaneously exposed to direct tropical sunlight, high air temperatures, and oftentimes rain.
 This is especially true in regions along the equator, where general air movement is upwards.
 This results in the lifting of moisture-laden warm air, which subsequently cools as it rises higher in the atmosphere and creates clouds.
 Lots of big clouds, which create thunderstorms by the thousands.
 That, of course, leads to heavy precipitation along the equator on a regular basis, and this will obviously coincide with the emersion of corals from time to time.
 Precipitation is frequent in other tropical areas, as well.
 So, in their natural habitat, many corals are subjected to something of a roasting, and a freshwater dip, too.
-They can obviously be tougher than we tend to think, and keeping this in mind, it should not be such a surprise to find that many corals can survive in a bag without water
+They can obviously be tougher than we tend to think, and keeping this in mind, it should not be such a surprise to find that many corals can survive in a bag without water for several hours.

 To start, I have to take a second to thank Richard Sullivan for donating a 180 gallon tank, Ike Eigenbrode of Current USA for our Outer Orbit lighting fixture, Jason Kim of AquaC for our Remora Pro skimmer, Bob Studt of United Pet Group for supplying our Reef Crystals salt mix, Scott Cohen of Sea Dwelling Creatures for providing Blue Life kalkwasser, and Jon Simmons of Boston Aqua Farms for a load of frag discs/bases and glue.
 With these materials, David and I set up the 180 gallon tank at school, and over a couple of months fragged several of our own corals and placed the specimens in it.
 After letting them spend several weeks in the tank, we performed our experiment.